-Reviews and referrals are one of the most important ways to keep your dental practice thriving.
-New patients will be more comfortable and likely to sign up to your practice if they have been referred by a trusted source.
-Word-of-mouth and review websites are both key to gaining new sign-ups.
+Reviews and referrals are one of the most important marketing aspects to keep your practice thriving.
+A new patient will be more comfortable and likely to sign up to your practice if they have been referred by a trusted source.
+Word-of-mouth and review websites are both keys to gaining new sign-ups.
 To collect positive reviews, create a referral program.
-Add an incentive for patients to discuss their positive experience on sites such as Yelp!
+Add an incentive for the patient to discuss their positive experiences on sites such like Yelp and Google.

 Both current and potential new patients want to know their health is being entrusted to a capable dentist.
 Demonstrate your expertise by writing articles to be published in newspapers or journals.
-Show off these writings in your office and on your website.
-A well-written blog will also allow you to prove that you are a modern doctor who knows what you are talking about.
+Show off these writings in your office and on your website as a form of advertising and marketing.
+A well-written blog will also allow you to prove that you are a modern doctor who knows what you are talking about and help build credibility.

 16. Mail Marketing Ideas

 Many patients will be interested in your presence on social media.
-Try out the various platforms, including Facebook, Instagram, and Twitter, and determine which is most beneficial to your practice.
+Try out the various platforms, including Facebook, Instagram, and Twitter, and determine which is most beneficial to marketing your practice.
 Look for which platform allows you to engage with your patients and grow your business.
-You can share photos, articles, or just post something memorable that your patients will enjoy and even want to share.
+You can share photos, create content, articles, or just post something memorable that your patients will enjoy and even want to share, this ultimately will grow your practice name.
 Check out a marketing guide for dental social media here.

 18. Support Your Local Community

 Stay involved in your community to meet your patients and form deeper relationships.
 You can attend local events or even sponsor them by purchasing advertisements.
-This can also be another opportunity to showcase your brand by placing your practice’s name and logo on all merchandise or ads.
-Make sure to craft personal connections, make a great impression, and highlight your practice.
+This can also be another opportunity to showcase your brand’s marketing by placing your dentist name and logo on all merchandise or ads.
+Make sure to craft personal connections, make a great impression, and highlight your practices.

 21. Doctor and Staff Biographies

-Patients will also be interested to learn more about your doctors and staff.
+Patients will also be interested to learn more about your doctors and team.
 Include biography sections on your website to introduce each person in your office.
-These can also be videos or a straightforward paragraph.
+These can also be videos or straightforward paragraphs.
 Without divulging too much personal information, you can include their education and credentials.
-Patients will gain trust in your practice when they see that you are an open book.
+A new patient will gain trust in your practice when they see that you are an open book.